Free Consultation 888-874-2142

 Protecting Your Relationship with Your Children

-When custody disputed, every decision can affect how often you see your children, where they live, and who makes important choices about their lives.
+When custody is disputed, every decision can affect how often you see your children, where they live, and who makes important choices about their lives.
 If your case is in Middlesex County, you may be worried about what will happen at the Probate and Family Court and what you should do next.

-At Miller Law Group, P.C., we focus our practice on family law across Massachusetts, which includes complex custody and parenting time issues.
+At Miller Law Group, P.C., we focus our practice on family law across Massachusetts, including complex custody and parenting time issues.
 Our attorneys, paralegals, and support staff work together so parents are not facing this process alone.
 When you come to us, we assign you to an attorney who regularly appears in the court that serves your area and who understands how these cases typically move forward.
 We know your priority is your children’s well-being and maintaining a strong relationship with them.
 Our team works to understand your family’s history, your goals, and your concerns, then develops a plan that fits your situation.

-Our Firm Handles Child Custody Cases As a Team
+Our Firm Handles Child Custody Cases as a Team

 Custody cases are rarely simple.
 They involve parenting histories, schedules, communication patterns, and sometimes serious allegations.
 Our firm uses a team-based structure so that no parent’s case turns on one person’s viewpoint.
 Instead, your file benefits from the combined attention of our attorneys, paralegals, other legal professionals, and at times, outside experts like child psychologists.

 We meet regularly as a firm to review every active family law case.
 During these meetings, we talk through strategy, upcoming hearings, and challenging issues that may arise in your matter.
-This collaborative approach helps us to spot potential problems early on and to consider more than one way to address them.
+This collaborative approach helps us spot potential problems early on and consider more than one way to address them.
 It also means that if something in your case changes quickly, the entire team already knows the background and can respond efficiently.

 Massachusetts Child Custody Basics